Good Snacks for Labour: 4 top tips

-So what is a good thing to take?
-Here are some tips to get your started on your hospital bag snack shopping list.
+So what is a good snack to take in your hospital bag?
+Here are some tips to get you started on your hospital bag snack shopping list.

 1. Take food that is easy to eat

 This might sound blindingly obvious but the thing I found in labour above all was that chewing was not possible.
 Of course I had a bag full of chewy muesli bars! each mouthful was like climbing Everest.

 No, stick to snacks in the labour bag that can be easily chewed, swallowed or dissolved in the mouth to get it down the hatch as quick as possible.

 Melon is a great snack for labour as it is easy to eat, gives you energy and also helps to rehydrate you.This might sound blindingly obvious but the thing I found in labour above all was that chewing was not possible.
 Of course I had a bag full of chewy muesli bars! each mouthful was like climbing Everest.